Our Services | Cosmetic Dermatology

 Actinic Keratosis Treatment with Halo

 Actinic keratoses (“AKs”) are precancerous lesions in the skin.
 They appear as scaly spots that occur in areas that have had a lot of sun over many years.
 AKs are a direct result of UV damage caused by either the sun or tanning beds.
 They may be red, pink, brown, or flesh-colored, and characteristically have a scaly texture, they may be sensitive to the touch.
 If left untreated, AKs have an increased risk of evolving into a squamous cell carcinoma, a form of skin cancer.
 In addition, the more AKs a person develops, the higher that person’s risk of developing skin cancer.

 The Halo™ laser is an excellent cosmetic choice for treating areas with a number of AKs.
 The Halo™ laser is the most current fractionated resurfacing laser available.
 It can target problems on both the top of the skin—the location of AKs—as well as in deeper areas of the skin.
 Halo therefore effectively treats the AKs on the surface of the skin, while at the same time Halo™ repairs other types of sun damage such as fine lines, wrinkles, and sun spots.
-Thus, an added benefit of using the Halo™ laser is that, not only are the AKs effectively treated, the patients’s skin is dramatically rejuvenated.
+Thus, an added benefit of using the Halo™ laser is that, not only are the AKs effectively treated, the patient’s skin is dramatically rejuvenated.

 Botulinum Toxin Injections (e.g., Botox and Dysport)

 Botulinum toxin injections are a very popular treatment for the safe and effective improvement of wrinkles of the face and neck.
 We inject small amounts using a tiny syringe to soften the muscle contractions that form wrinkles.
 The DLC Team philosophy is to leave patients looking refreshed, not “frozen,” and we believe very strongly in the less-is-more approach.

 BBL Forever Young™ Treatment